 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on November 16, 2020.
-All members participated in the meeting by video conference call.
-Vice Chancellor T. Andrew Brown also participated but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on November 16, 2021.
+All members were present.
+Chancellor Lester W. Young, Jr. and Regent Kathleen M. Cashin also attended the meeting, but did not vote on any case or action.

 Professional Discipline Cases